EPCCed/archer-gpu-course/section-1.01/README.md

 CPUs mitigate this problem by having caches: memory that is "closer" to the processor, and so reduces the time for access.
-Many caches are heirarchical in nature: the nearer the processor the smaller the cache size in bytes, but the faster the access.
+Many caches are hierarchical in nature: the nearer the processor the smaller the cache size in bytes, but the faster the access.
 These are typically referred to  as Level 1, Level 2, Level 3, (L1, L2, L3) and so on